 Article Updated On

 Think you may be suffering from an asbestos-related disease?
-Check out the most common asbestos symptoms below which will vary depending on which type of asbestos disease you have:-
+Check out the most common symptoms of asbestos poisoning below, which will vary depending on which type of asbestos disease you have:-

-Shortness of breath is often one of the very first signs of an asbestos related illness.
+Shortness of breath is often one of the very first symptoms that indicates signs of an asbestos related illness.

 Exposure to and inhalation of asbestos fibers causes scar tissue in the lungs, making it difficult to breathe.